AyaAhmed166/Wallet-app-/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# About Project
+has 2  folders and one main file , two folders widget and  models folder for styling the app we have chart to show us  Price paid for things  , transaction list to put inside all items were purchased in one week